 The margarita is quite possibly the world’s most popular cocktail.
-Sure, that’s an impossible statement to prove, but regardless of whether it truly holds the title, the margarita is beloved for good reason.
-When well made, it’s refreshing, delicious, and easy to batch or personalize.
-The traditional recipe features just three basic ingredients — tequila, orange liqueur, and lime juice — making it a simple, yet sublime drink.
+That’s an impossible statement to prove, but regardless of whether it truly holds the title, the margarita is beloved for good reason.
+When well made, it’s refreshing, bracing, and easy to batch or personalize.
+The traditional margarita recipe features just three basic ingredients — tequila, orange liqueur, and lime juice — making it a simple, yet sublime drink.
 Of course, despite its straightforward formula, the drink is often botched.
 But even when they are bad, margaritas are still kind of good.

 “The margarita’s relatively simple recipe lends itself incredibly well to being spruced up in seemingly countless ways,” says Justin Lavenue, co-owner and co-operator of The Roosevelt Room in Austin, Texas.

 Beyond applying a simple spice to the rim, Lavenue suggests adding a few drops of chili oil or a teaspoon of Salsa Macha and then dry shake the cocktail before adding ice.
 “Dry shaking at room temperature will allow the cocktail to pick up more of the flavors of the oil, since some of it will infuse into the alcohol.”
-To boot Lavenue says the leftover oil floats on the surface after it’s been strained into the glass.
-That adds “an enticing aromatic garnish, a vibrant appearance and a silky texture on the tongue.”
+The leftover oil floats on the surface after it’s been strained into the glass.
+That, per Lavenue, adds “an enticing aromatic garnish, a vibrant appearance, and a silky texture on the tongue.”

-For those who crave a bit of heat in their drink, we queried a few bartenders to see how they add some fire to their margaritas.
-Hopefully, their recipes make your mouth water or, better still, spark your imagination to create something new and unique.
+For those who crave a bit of heat in their drink, we asked few bartenders to see how they add some fire to their margaritas.
+Here, then, are four spicy margarita recipes to enjoy.

 Ice-shake to temperature and strain into a rocks glass filled with cubed ice.
 Garnish with a lime wheel and a Tajín salt-charred habanero (either fired over a flame or blistered in a cast iron pan.)